ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel.md

 1. In the list of the virtual server instances, click each of the cluster nodes and take a note of each **ID**.
 1. Set these IDs as *POWERVSI_01* and *POWERVSI_02*.

+1. The [Creating the API key for the Service ID in IBM Cloud Identity and Access Management](/docs/sap?topic=ha-vsi-create-service-api-key) section contains information about how to obtain the *API Key of the Service ID*.

 ## Preparing the nodes for RHEL HA Add-On installation
 {: #ha-rhel-prepare-nodes-for-rhel-ha-installation}